Dr. Seuss: Adaptations

-Geisel's books and characters are also featured in Seuss Landing, one of many islands at the Islands of Adventure theme park in Orlando, Florida.
-In an attempt to match Geisel's visual style, there are reported "no straight lines" in Seuss Landing.The Hollywood Reporter has reported that Warner Animation Group and Dr. Seuss Enterprises have struck a deal to make new animated movies based on the stories of Dr. Seuss.
+Geisel's books and characters are featured in Seuss Landing, one of many islands at the Islands of Adventure theme park in Orlando, Florida.
+In an attempt to match Geisel's visual style, there are reportedly "no straight lines" in Seuss Landing.The Hollywood Reporter has reported that Warner Animation Group and Dr. Seuss Enterprises have struck a deal to make new animated movies based on the stories of Dr. Seuss.
 Their first project will be a fully animated version of The Cat in the Hat.